 On-Going Care Using the Latest Technology

-Dr. Flynn proudly uses advanced dental tools and personalized care to protect your smile.
-During your biannual cleanings, he will remove harmful plaque, bacteria, and tartar that could eventually cause severe damage.
-At the same time, he will use advanced imaging technology to look for the earliest signs of decay.
+Dr. Stubbs proudly uses advanced dental tools and personalized care to protect your smile.
+During your biannual cleanings, she will remove harmful plaque, bacteria, and tartar that could eventually cause severe damage.
+At the same time, she will use advanced imaging technology to look for the earliest signs of decay.

 Routine Appointments Will Protect Your Smile